-Peter has been involved in many international accelerator projects, notably Max-IV and an industrial chip lithography FEL design.
+Peter has been involved design and experimental activities for many international accelerator projects, notably MAX-IV, FERMI@Elettra and an industrial chip lithography FEL design.

-Peter is a committee member of the Institute of Physics Particle Accelerators and Beams group, and was secretary of the group from 2012 – 2016.
+Peter was a committee member of the Institute of Physics Particle Accelerators and Beams group from 2009 - 2020, and was secretary of the group from 2012 – 2016.
 He was elected Fellow of the IOP in 2020.

 For further details see:

 A graduate of Edinburgh University, Peter completed his PhD in 2003 in theoretical high energy physics at Durham University.
 He then undertook postdoctoral research at the University of Oklahoma and Brookhaven National Laboratory in the United States, where he calculated cross sections related to Higgs production at the LHC.
 Peter joined the ASTeC Accelerator Physics group in June 2006.